chris-hellon/digital-ocean-droplets-manager/README.md

 # DigitalOcean Manager

-A Blazor Web App for managing DigitalOcean droplets, deploying websites, configuring Nginx, and handling firewall settings, all without needing to use the terminal.
+A Blazor Web App for managing DigitalOcean droplets, configuring Nginx, and handling firewall settings, all without needing to use the terminal.

 ## Features